-46. The five steps of strategic decision making include all of the following steps except:
+46. The five steps of strategic decision-making include all of the following steps except:

-- A. Obtain information and conduct analyses.
+A. Obtain information and conduct analyses.

-- B. Determine the organization's strategy.
+B. Determine the organization's strategy.

-- C. Identify the alternative actions.
+C. Identify the alternative actions.

-- D. Continue an on-going evaluation of the problem.
+D. Continue an on-going evaluation of the problem.

-- E. Choose and implement the desired action.
+E. Choose and implement the desired action.

-- 47. A final step in the SWOT analysis is to identify quantitative measures for the:
+47. A final step in the SWOT analysis is to identify quantitative measures for the:

-- A. Value propositions.
+A. Value propositions.

-- B. Competitor analyses.
+B. Competitor analyses.

-- C. Critical success factors.
+C. Critical success factors.

-- D. Both A and C.

-- E. Both B and C.
+D. Value propositions and also critical success factors.

+E. Competitor analyses and also critical success factors.

-- 48. Which of the following is not a critical success factor?
+48. Which of the following is least likely to be a critical success factor for a cost leadership firm?

-- A. Financial factor.
+A. Financial measure of performance.

-- B. Learning and growth.
+B. Learning and growth indicator.

-- C. Governmental relations.
+C. Measure of operational efficiency.

-- D. Brand recognition.
+D. Brand recognition.

 49. All of the following are required resources for differentiation except:

-- A. Product engineering.
+A. Product engineering.

-- B. Corporate reputation for quality.
+B. Corporate reputation for quality.

-- C. Intense supervision of labor.
+C. Intense supervision of labor.

-- D. Strong marketing capability.

 50. All of the following are required resources for cost leadership except:

-- A. Substantial capital investment.
+A. Substantial capital investment.

-- B. Unique skills compared to industry standards.
+B. Strong marketing capability.

-- C. Products designed for ease of manufacturing.
+C. Products designed for ease of manufacturing.

-- D. Process engineering skills.
+D. Process engineering skills.

-- 51. Which of the following is not a term used for a phase of the value chain?
+51. Which of the following is not a term used for a phase of the value chain?

-- A. Operations.
+A. Operations.

-- B. Upstream.
+B. Upstream.

-- C. Downstream.
+C. Downstream.

-- D. Marketing.
+D. Sustainability.

-- 52. Which of the following subjects would be found on the financial perspective section of a balanced scorecard?
+52. Which of the following measures would likely be found on the financial perspective section of a balanced scorecard?

-- A. Liquidity.
+A. Sales growth.

-- B. Sales penetration.
+B. Customer retention.

-- C. Efficiency of manufacturing.
+C. Efficiency of manufacturing.

+D. Increase in number of sales staff.

+53. A measure of research and development on the balanced scorecard could include:

+A. Market share.

+B. Number of new products.

+C. Sales growth.

-- D. Price.
+D. Cash flows.